-One day in the far, far off future I’ll be sat in a rocking chair on the porch of the really cute Residential Home 90-year old me will be a resident of, having a deep and meaningful natter with one of my old lady friends, Nancy.
+One day in the far, far off future I’ll be sat in a rocking chair on the porch of the really cute Residential Home that Old Timer Me will be a resident of, having a deep and meaningful natter with one of my old lady friends, Nancy.

 We’ll be eating French Fancies and sipping blackberry tea out of vintage teacups that look remarkably like Chip from Beauty & the Beast.
 Oh, we’ll also be somewhere not in the UK because LOL what even is a porch!